Grape Wall of China

 I would say don’t listen to advertising and try lots of different styles of wine.
 Try a white wine, a fruity wine, even a fruity red wine, depending on what you’re eating.
 Don’t think that wine has to be Cabernet or Merlot.
 That Dr Loosen Riesling [available from Summergate] is very friendly.
 So many people in the trade have told me that if they give it to people, they love it.

-Note: I brought along a bottle of 2003 Crystal Dry and 2005 Rose Honey, both from Yunnan Red Wine Company and made with hybrid grapes.
+Note: I brought bottles of 2003 Crystal Dry and 2005 Rose Honey, from Yunnan Red Wine Company and made with hybrid grapes.
 Robinson’s quick appraisal:

 ###

-Thanks to Swissotel for providing glasses for the tasting (by the way, I discovered they have a two-for-one special every Tuesday, Wednesday, and Thursday from 5:30 to 7:30 PM in Flow).
+Thanks to Swissotel for hosting.
+(By the way, they have a two-for-one special every Tuesday, Wednesday, and Thursday from 5:30 to 7:30 PM in Flow).
 Afterwards, I sat down with Swissotel’s Dominik Hager and Nathan Wang to get their take on the wines.
-Neither of them were fond of the Crystal Dry, finding it weird (the 2003 may be past its due date, plus the wine was far too warm).
+Neither were fond of the Crystal Dry, finding it weird (the 2003 may be past its due date, plus was far too warm).
 As for Rose Honey, both found it had a perfumed nose.
 Wang said that it lacked body, but was OK as a light wine.
 He has been trying Chinese wines for over a decade, so expect to see him soon featured here in an interview.

 Available in your finest Beijing supermarkets (Photo: M-Dawg)